zxf4399/awesome-collections/README.md

 ## Terminal

+> A terminal can mean either a computer or other electronic terminal, such as
+> one used with a POS system.

+### Zsh

+- [fz](https://github.com/changyuheng/fz) - Cli shell plugin, the missing fuzzy
+  tab completion feature of z jump around command.
 - [ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) - 🙃 A delightful
   community-driven (with 1800+ contributors) framework for managing your zsh configuration.
 Includes nearly 300 optional plugins (rails, git, OSX, hub,